m30m/asus/README.md

 `python app.py`

-Now you may go to http://0.0.0.0:5000 in your browser
+Now you may go to http://0.0.0.0:5000 in your browser.

 ## Object Entities
-In the code we have defined the following Classes.
+In the code, we have defined the following Classes.
 ### Device
 Represent a general device, which may be an Actuator or a Sensor.
 This object entity possesses the following attributes: `device_id`, `state_type` and `value_range`.
 The `state_type` can be `continuous` or `discrete`.